Join our newsletter

 “Wait, did we sell ‘Apples’, ‘apples’, or ‘APPLES’ this month?
 And what is this ‘monitor stand’ for $999 under the same product ID?”

-You have to expect inconsistency in your data.
-Especially when there is a higher possibility of human error (e.g. when salespeople enter the product info on proforma invoices manually).
+Data inconsistencies are inevitable.
+Especially with manual data entry when there is a higher possibility of human error (e.g. when salespeople enter the product info on proforma invoices manually).

-The best way to spot inconsistent representations of the same elements in your database is to visualize them.
-Plot bar charts per product category.
-Do a count of rows by category if this is easier.
+Prepare bar charts per product category, or do a count of rows by category if this is easier.

 When you spot the inconsistency, standardize all elements into the same format.
 Humans might understand that ‘apples’ is the same as ‘Apples’ (capitalization) which is the same as ‘appels’ (misspelling), but computers think those three refer to three different things altogether.
 Lowercasing as default and correcting typos are your friends here.